Internet Matters

 What is Elevate?

-Elevate is a brain training app designed to help users improve cognitive skills including vocabulary, memory skills and mental maths.
+Elevate is a brain training app designed to help users improve cognitive skills including vocabulary, memory skills and maths.
 Users build these skills by completing games and brain teasers on the app.
-Performance on these games is tracked and Elevate presents users with an Elevate Proficiency Quotient (EPQ) that shows how users are improving their skills over time.
+Elevate tracks performance on these games and presents users with an Elevate Proficiency Quotient (EPQ) to show how they are improving their skills over time.

 Elevate is available for download on Android and iOS devices.
 The app requires a paid subscription to use, costing £9.99 per month or £39.99 per year.
-Users get a 7-day free trial when they create an account, so this offers an opportunity to try out the app before committing to a paid subscription.
+Users get a 7-day free trial when they create an account, giving an opportunity to try out the app before subscribing.
 Users must be at least 13 years old to create an account.

 How it works

 The app will then ask if you have ADHD, before giving you a quick quiz to determine your current cognitive abilities.
 This quiz involves selecting the right word to fill in the gap in a sentence, doing maths problems and selecting the word that fits an image shown.
-Once this quiz is done you will be shown your EPQ score and then be asked to choose which subscription you want.
+After completing the quiz, the app shows your EPQ score and asks you to choose which subscription you want.

 Once you’ve chosen your subscription, you can start using Elevate fully.
-The app says that 5 games should be completed each day to make up your daily training.
-These games are focused around five categories: reading, writing, speaking, math, and memory.
-Each game takes a few minutes to complete, so can be done in short bursts throughout the day.
+The app recommends completing 5 games each day to complete your daily training.
+The app focuses these games on five categories: reading, writing, speaking, math, and memory.
+Each game takes only a few minutes to complete, so users can play them in short bursts throughout the day.

 Like many other skill-building apps, Elevate has a gamified system that encourages users to keep using it every day.
 Users have a streak count that keeps track of how many consecutive days they have trained on the app.
 Getting this number up is satisfying, and if users have a high streak count, they will be motivated to continue using the app so that they don’t lose this streak.